Chesterton Choral Society

 Chesterton Choral Society is an amateur mixed choir about fifty strong, based in Chesterton, Cambridge.
 It originally drew its membership primarily from the Chesterton area of Cambridge and still has strong local roots, although choir members are now increasingly drawn from a wider area in Cambridgeshire.

-The choir is currently growing and looking forward to its 50th anniversary in 2014.
+The choir is currently growing and looking forward to its 50th anniversary this year.

 Unlike some choirs, Chesterton Choral